ByaCherX/rnr-docs/docs/parallel-programming/multithreading-with-c-and-win32.md

 ## Library support for multithreading

 All versions of the CRT now support multithreading, with the exception of the non-locking versions of some functions.
-For more information, see [Multithreaded libraries performance](../c-runtime-library/multithreaded-libraries-performance.md).
+For more information, see [Multithreaded Libraries Performance](../cpp/c-language/c-runtime-library/multithreaded-libraries-performance.md).
 For information on the versions of the CRT available to link with your code, see [CRT library features](../c-runtime-library/crt-library-features.md).

 ## Include files for multithreading